ab-a/app-poc/README.md

 ansible-playbook -i hosts app.yml
 ```
 # Note
-- The build of the container has a problem when adding the git package, caused by a dns issue for me, fixed by set docker dns in `/etc/docker/daemon.json`
+- The build of the container has a problem when adding the git package, caused by a dns issue for me, fixed by set docker dns in `/etc/docker/daemon.json` (included in the playbook)
-- Synchronisation problem between Galera Node fixed by changing the `wsrep_sst_method`.
+- Synchronisation problem between Galera Node fixed by changing the `wsrep_sst_method` (included in the playbook)
 - Generate your own `ssl.pem` if you need, the file include here is a generic self signed pem
 - The HAProxy frontend server is the SSL termination.
 The idea is to make a protocol break wich is great if we assume that our backend servers are really protected and isolated from the outside like on a traditional cloud (vxlan private network for example) to be able to implement a WAF between the front server and the application server for example.
 - Unlike a cloud deployment where each instance has a security group and where rules can be made at this level, we set up filtering at server level here because all our servers are public.